 Paper Craft Techniques – Paper Tearing

-Hey y’all – Rebecca here to share some of my favorite Paper Craft Techniques – Paper Tearing with you over the next few posts.
-In this mini-series, we will take a deep dive into some paper activities and learn how to add more life to your paper crafting.
-I use these Paper Tear Techniques in my Mixed Media art, Junk Journals, and Collage projects.
-Below are two paper craft collages I created using only these techniques and The Graphics Fairy Images.
+Hey y’all – Rebecca here to share some of my favorite Paper Craft Techniques – Paper Tearing with you.
+We will take a deep dive into some paper activities and learn how to add more life to your crafting.
+I use these 4 Techniques in my Mixed Media art, Junk Journals, and Collage projects.
+At the bottom of the post you will find a collage that I created using only these techniques and The Graphics Fairy Images.

 At times, I look at my paper works and think, “It needs something more.”
 I am pretty sure we have all been there.
 The techniques I will be sharing are the result of years looking for… ‘something more!’
 I cannot wait to share them with you so you can uplevel your paper crafting or take it in new directions.
 I hope the series inspires you to discover your very own ‘something more!’
 Let’s get started…